mijchou/NLP--BBCNewsClassifier/README.md

 ## Modelling

+We will add two more steps of preprocessing before we start feeding the data (news article) into our models.

+``` r
+tdm.cate <- tdm.stack[, "targetcategory"]
+tdm.stack.nl <- tdm.stack[, !colnames(tdm.stack) %in% "targetcategory"]
+```

+1. tdm.cate stores the column of the target category (including both training and test sets.)
+2. tdm.stack.nl stores the rest of the columns. <br/>

+A quick break down of *!colnames(tdm.stack) %in% "targetcategory"*: colnames(tdm.stack) returns all the column names of the tdm.stack.
+While %in% is the operator of searching, %in% "targetcategory" searches for and return the column.
+We want the columns that are NOT "targetcategory" that we inverse the result with an ! operator.

+These are prepared to forward into the next part:

+### KNN

 With a k-nearest-neighbour (knn) model, each data point (the news article we intend to pair up with a category) search for the nearest k neighbouring data points.
 The category receiving the most votes from the k data points will be the final winning class (assigned to the news article.)
 3 main arguments will be required to feed into the **knn()** function.

 1. *training* = matrix (or data frame) of the training set cases, without the category being specified.
 2. *test* = matrix (or data frame) of the test set cases.
 3. *cl* = true classifications, or the true category, of the training set cases.

-With a couple of other optional arguments. <br/>
+And a couple of optional arguments. <br/>

 4. *k* = the number of neighbours considered. (default k = 1)
 5. *l* = minimum number of votes gained for definite decision. (default l = 0)
 6. *prob* = if set TRUE, the proportion of votes (for the winning class) will be returned. (default prob = FALSE)

-To

-``` r
-tdm.cate <- tdm.stack[, "targetcategory"]
-tdm.stack.nl <- tdm.stack[, !colnames(tdm.stack) %in% "targetcategory"]
-```

-### KNN

-We first try out a knn model which
+Now we feed the dataset required into the model.
+Compare the predictions and the actual values.

 ``` r
 knn.pred <- knn(train = tdm.stack.nl[train.idx, ],